kazkojima/rotoriy-standalone/README.md

 [Rotation Identification in Geometric Algebra: Theory and Application to the Navigation of Underwater Robots in the Field](https://pdfs.semanticscholar.org/b2a3/a6b7221b215840a7f910179665c8419b0ec0.pdf)

-When fuising magnetometer too, Fontijne-Dost algorism of 3D rotor reconstruction is used to get rotor P which maps x-axis to the north and z-axis to the opposite direction of the gravity.
+When fuising magnetometer too, Fontijne-Dost algorism of 3D rotor reconstruction[^1] is used to get rotor P which maps x-axis to the north and z-axis to the opposite direction of the gravity.

 GA computations are compiled to vecotor/bivector arithmetics by hand, augumented with Mathematica.
 There are 2 implementations in RotorIy.
-The class RotorVS is based versor(rotor) multiplication and RotorBV is based the bivector updating method which is given Candy and Lasenby.
+The class RotorVS is based versor(rotor) multiplication and RotorBV is based the bivector updating method which is given Candy and Lasenby.[^2]

 Some trigonometric functions - sinf, conf, atan2f and sincf functions are re-implemented for the limited standalone environments. sinf is computed with the table lookup and a few multiplications.

+[^1]:Daniel Fontijne, Leo Dorst: Reconstructing Rotations and Rigid Body Motions from Exact Point Correspondences Through Reflections.
+Guide to Geometric Algebra in Practice 2011: 63-78

+[^2]:Liam Candy, Joan Lasenby: Attitude and Position Tracking.
+Guide to Geometric Algebra in Practice 2011: 105-125